EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

     [Authentication](#Authentication)), its MAC address, its protocol version and the desired image quality.

- 2. The server replies with a 2 characters string which can be either `OK` or `NO`.
-If it is `OK`, the authentication has successfully terminated and the server also sends a list of windows currently open in the computer, separated by a newline character.
-Otherwise, in case the server replied with `NO`, an error message is sent and the connection will be closed by the server itself.
+ 2. The server replies with a boolean value.
+If it is true, the authentication has successfully terminated and the server also sends a list of windows currently open in the computer, separated by a newline character.
+Otherwise, in case the server replied with false, an error message is sent and the connection will be closed by the server itself.

  3. The client now has to choose a window (or the whole desktop) and send the chosen window ID to the server.
 In case it's the whole desktop, the window